Internet Traffic Management Policy

 Does Fizz apply Internet traffic management measures?

-Yes, Fizz applies traffic management measures, but only from the user to the Internet (upload), and for the 120 Mbps access.* Certain conditions (see below).
+Yes, Fizz applies traffic management measures, but only from the user to the Internet (upload), and for the 120 and 200 Mbps* access. *Certain conditions (see below).

 Why does Fizz use Internet traffic management measures?